BehnH/spotify-dashboard/README.md

 ![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)

 Welcome to the **Spotify Dashboard** project!
 This application provides a comprehensive dashboard for managing and visualizing your Spotify account's listening data.
-The backend is build using Bun and Prisma, while the frontend is built using Next.js and TailwindCSS.
+The backend is built using Node and Prisma, while the frontend is built using Next.js and TailwindCSS.

 ## Table of Contents